jarinox/python-droit/docs/droit.md

 #### writeScriptString()
 Exports the parsed rules to Droit Database Script and returns it as a string.

+#### getPluginRequirements(*plugin*, *func*)
+Load requirements provided by other plugins.
+Those functions are defined within the `req.py` file some plugins provide.

+- plugin: name of your plugin
+- func: name of the functions to load

 #### loadPlugins(*location=default*, *append=True*)
 Loads plugins from a plugins folder.
 Default location points to the internal plugins folder that comes with python-droit